tchapi/ansible-playbooks/README.md

     Ensures `supervisor` is present and at the latest, and performs various fixes for standard installs.

   - #### logstash

+    Ensures logstash is up and running, and parses logs from Nginx, as well as `messages` and `syslog`.

   - #### elasticsearch

+    Ensures elasticsearch is at the latest version.

   - #### kibana

+    Downloads the latest release of Kibana and adds the correct nginx conf for it, adding an `htpasswd` configuration file.

   - #### upgrade